MagerValp/CreateUserPkg/README.markdown

 Version History
 ---------------

+* 1.0.2
-* 1.0.2 - Fixed ownership of items in package Payload.
+    * Fixed ownership of items in package Payload.
+    * Changed salted sha1 shadow hash to upper case which fixes authentication on 10.5 and 10.6 (thanks to Allister Banks).
+* 1.0.1
-* 1.0.1 - Fixed postinstall script for 10.6 (thanks to Allister Banks)
+    * Fixed postinstall script for 10.6 (thanks to Allister Banks).
+* 1.0
-* 1.0 - Initial release
+    * Initial release.

 License